hashicorp/setup-terraform/README.md

     cli_config_credentials_token: ${{ secrets.TF_API_TOKEN }}
 ```

-The wrapper script installation can be skipped.
+The wrapper script installation can be skipped by setting the `terraform_wrapper` variable to `false`:

 ```yaml
 steps: